Camm’s CE Primary School Curriculum Statement - History

 Our intent when teaching History is to offer a coherently planned sequence of lessons that progressively cover the skills, knowledge and understanding of the History requirements set out in the Early Years Framework for Nursery and Reception and the National Curriculum for Key Stage 1 and Key Stage 2.
 We aim to develop historical skills and concepts which are transferable to whatever period of History is being studied.
-Our intent when teaching Historical events, eras and figures of interest is to focus on our 'Golden Threads of Learning' which are transport, conflict and society, ensuring that children have a secure, in-depth understanding of historical vocabulary associated with these threads of learning.
+Our intent when teaching Historical events, eras and figures of interest is to ensure that children have a secure, in-depth understanding of historical vocabulary associated with the period of History being studied.

 Implementation - Questioning

 At Camm's, we implement the History curriculum by teaching History through purposeful lessons which ultimately build up the children's historical understanding, skills, knowledge and vocabulary.
 By re-visiting prior learning, children have opportunities to revise facts, consolidate historical skills and further their historical understanding that will question and support new learning.
 We implement a History curriculum that provides children with an in-depth chronological understanding.
 Questioning historical events and periods in History help children to gauge a better understanding of how society, transport and conflicts have changed and how it has shaped the world they now live in.
 We end all of our History units of learning with common theme questions to discuss 'What has stayed the same?' and 'What has changed and why?'